Calibre şablon dili¶

 program: uppercase(substr(field('series'), 0,5))

-• As noted in the above Template Program Mode section, using { and } characters in TPM string literals can lead to errors or unexpected results because they confuse the template processor.
+characters in TPM string literals can lead to errors or unexpected results because they confuse the template processor.
 It tries to treat them as template boundaries, not characters.
-In some but not all cases you can replace a { with [[ and a } with ]].
-Generally, if your program contains { and } characters then you should use General Program Mode.
+In some but not all cases you can replace a{

-User-defined Python template functions
+User-defined Python template functions¶

 You can add your own Python functions to the template processor.
 Such functions can be used in any of the three template programming modes.
 The functions are added by going to Preferences → Advanced → Template functions.
 Instructions are shown in that dialog.
+Note that you can use Python Templates for a similar purpose.
+As calling user-defined functions is faster than calling a Python template, user-defined functions might be more efficient depending on the complexity of what the function or template does.

-Kayıt et/gönder şablonları ile ilgili özel notlar
+Kayıt et/gönder şablonları ile ilgili özel notlar¶

 Bir şablon diske kaydet veya aygıta gönder şablonu ile kullanıldığında özel işlemler uygulanır.
 Alanların değerleri temizlenir, dosya sistemine özel karakterler alt çizgiler ile değiştirilir, yatık çizgiler dahil.
 Bunun anlamı alan metni kullanılarak klasör oluşturulamayacağıdır.
 Ancak yatık çizgiler ön ek veya son ek karakter dizilerinden değiştirilmezler, yani bu karakter dizilerindeki yatık çizgiler klasörlerin oluşturulmasına sebep olur.
 Bu sebepten, değişken derinlikli klasör yapıları oluşturabilirsiniz.